anuj200199/Autotext-Summarization-for-improving-customer-buying-decision/README.md

 The first step is to edit the word by  removing a letter, replacing a letter, swapping letters or inserting a letter.
 We will create a list of all the edits.
 The probability of each word in the edited list is calculated as relative frequency to frequency of total words in a large document.
 From the probability values, we produce the candidates that are likely to replace the word in order of priority.

-	1. The original word, if is known.<br>
+	1. The original word, if is known.
-	2. The list of words at distance one away.<br>
+	2. The list of words at distance one away.
-	3. The list of words at distance two away.<br>
+	3. The list of words at distance two away.
-	4. The original word, even though it is not known.<br>
+	4. The original word, even though it is not known.

 After steps 2,3 and 4 the processed sentences are stored in <b><i>processed_sentences.csv</i></b>
 <br>